 Reopening a Workers’ Comp Claim

-Reopening a workers’ comp claim is altogether different than appealing one.
-Reopening a previously closed claim is possible under some conditions.
-The most common are:
+Reopening a workers’ comp claim is altogether different from appealing a denied claim.

-- Your injury has recurred, worsened or become aggravated.
+- Your injury has returned, worsened or become aggravated.

 - The lighter alternate job duties or job no longer exist.

-- New evidence proving your injury claim is found.
+- New evidence is found proving your injury claim.